ThaoMy44/Pacman_Game_DSA/README.md

 ### Getting Started :mechanical_arm:

-You can simply double click on `menu.html` or click straight to `index.html`  and use the app.
+You can simply double click on `menu.html` and play the app.

 ### Why is A*? :mechanical_arm:
-A* is chosen for pathfinding in this scenario because it is more efficient than BFS, especially in large and complex environments.
-A* uses a heuristic to direct its search towards the target, leading to faster solutions.
-Additionally, it guarantees an optimal path if one exists, unlike BFS which is less efficient in large search spaces.
+A* is chosen for pathfinding in this scenario because it is more efficient than BFS, particularly in large and complex environments.
+A* uses a heuristic to guide its search towards the target, resulting in faster solutions.
+Moreover, it guarantees finding the optimal path if one exists, unlike BFS, which is less efficient in extensive search spaces.